 Emotional abuse if often difficult to identify and recognize within relationships.
 This 6:05 video helps viewer to understand the signs and identify emotional abuse.
 [Leslie Vernick]

-All relationships exist on a spectrum from healthy to abusive with unhealthy somewhere in the middle.
-Check out the Relationship Spectrum to see where your relationship falls.
+All relationships exist on a spectrum ranging from healthy to unhealthy to abusive.
+Check out the Relationship Spectrum to see where your relationship falls!
+[Adapted by ACCFS]

 Domestic Violence, Domestic Abuse and Spousal Abuse Help For Women.
 FOCUS Ministries is a not-for-profit organization devoted to offering hope, encouragement, education, and assistance to women who are struggling in difficult circumstances, especially dysfunctional marriages, spousal abuse, separation or divorce.